williamreidVersion1/TGCO-May2025-Answer/README.md

 •   Testing Quality

-•   Scores will be weighted based on the teams overall experience level (i.e. a team of 4 associates will be scored more favourably than a team of 4 seniors)
+•   Scores will be weighted based on the teams' overall experience level (i.e. a team of 4 associates will be scored more favorably than a team of 4 seniors)

 # The Challenge